Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

         "spawnPosition": { "x": 100, "y": 100 },
         // A small description of the team.
 Must be less than 150 characters.
         "description": "The British.",
-        // Must be a positive integer.
-This describes the maximum amount
+        // Must be a positive integer greater than zero.
+This describes the
-        // of players on this team.
+        // maximum amount of players on this team.
         "maxPlayers": 10
       },
+      // There MUST be at least two teams on a map.
       {
         "name": "French",
         "spawnPosition": { "x": 5900, "y": 5900 },